Aayush-Bindal/NutriAI/README.md

 ## Features

-- **AI Meal Logging** — Type what you ate in natural language.
-Gemini AI returns calories, protein, carbs, fat, fiber, and a friendly nutrition tip.
+- **AI Meal Logging** — Type what you ate in natural language, take a photo of your plate, or scan a food packaging label.
+Gemini AI automatically analyzes the nutrition and returns calories, protein, carbs, fat, fiber, and a friendly nutrition tip.
+You can even add text notes alongside photos for precise tracking.
+- **Dark Mode & Themes** — Choose between light, dark, and system default themes for a comfortable viewing experience anywhere.
 - **Food Suggestions** — Quick-tap suggestion chips with common Indian meals to pre-fill the log input.
 - **Personalized Goals** — Calorie and macro targets calculated from your age, gender, weight, height, fitness goal, and activity level using the Mifflin-St Jeor equation.
 - **Dashboard** — Animated calorie ring, macro progress bars (carbs, protein, fat, fiber), date navigation, and meal history at a glance.
-- **Meal Deletion** — Remove individual food items with a confirmation modal to prevent accidental deletions.
+- **Meal Management** — Log meals automatically sorted by current time.
+Remove individual food items with a confirmation modal, and securely back up saved meals.
 - **Weight Tracking** — Log weight entries over time, view progress on an SVG graph, track BMI with color-coded categories.
 Delete individual entries from history.
 - **Height Unit Toggle** — Switch between cm and ft/in in the profile form; values are auto-converted.
 - **In-App Update Checker** — Check for new releases from GitHub directly in Settings.
-Shows Markdown-rendered release notes and a direct download link.
+Shows Markdown-rendered release notes and a direct download link, including automatic checks on app launch.
 - **Fallback AI Model** — If the primary Gemini model is unavailable, the app automatically retries with a fallback model.
 - **Backup & Restore** — Export all your data as a JSON file and restore it on any device.
 API key is never included in backups.
 - **Secure by Default** — Your Gemini API key is stored in the device's secure enclave via `expo-secure-store`.
 All data stays on your device.
-- **Haptic Feedback** — Tactile responses on interactions throughout the app.
+- **Haptic Feedback** — Tactile responses on interactions throughout the app, with an option to toggle it off in settings.

 ## Why NutriAI?